 - Emissions Reduction: In collaboration with Rolls–Royce Canada Limited, Texas A&M University, and Georgia Institute of Technology, combustion chemists are focusing on an increased understanding of the oxidation of natural gas under gas-turbine conditions to reduce transport emissions.

-- Biorefining and Bioenergy: The Competence Centre for Biorefining and Bioenergy (CCBB) is a national organisation of industry members, academic experts, institutions and government agencies working together to develop the Irish biomass resource.
+- Biorefining and Bioenergy: The Technology Centre for Biorefining and Bioenergy (TCBB) is a national organisation of industry members, academic experts, institutions and government agencies working together to develop the Irish biomass resource.
 Ireland has one of the highest growth rates of agricultural biomass per hectare of any country in Europe.
 Combined with an extensive shoreline area the country has enormous potential for development of an efficient, viable biomass industry.

 - Miniaturized Electromagnetic Generators: With the advent of wearable electronics, demands of power sources for portable electronic equipment are increasing.
 The possibility of capturing some of the energy expended by a person while walking/running and converting it into electrical energy is being investigated as part of NUI Galway’s Power Electronics Research Centre.